microsoft/LightGBM/README.md

 The following dependencies should be installed before compilation:

-- OpenCL 1.2 headers and libraries, usually provided by GPU manufacture.
+- OpenCL 1.2 headers and libraries, which is usually provided by GPU manufacture.
   The generic OpenCL ICD packages (for example, ocl-icd-libopencl1, ocl-icd-opencl-dev) can also be used.

 - libboost 1.56 or later (1.61 or later recommended).
 We use Boost.Compute as